-Veterans Substance Abuse: Signs of Addiction
+Veterans and Substance Abuse: Signs of Addiction

 Addiction is a relapsing disease that impacts millions of Americans and their families.
 Unfortunately, our military members who sacrifice their lives to defend American liberties are at a higher risk of developing substance addiction and co-occurring mental health disorders.
 If active duty or Veterans are struggling with drug or alcohol use, they may meet the substance use disorder criteria.
-Signs of Veteran substance abuse can include:
+Signs of veterans and substance abuse can include:

 - Experiencing withdrawal after altering drug dose

 - Social or relationship problems resulting from drug use

 - Difficulty carrying out responsibilities at home, work, or school due to drug use

 - Spending time getting, using, or recovering from drugs